-filter= name Filter name.
-The default is blackman-harris when increasing resolution, lanczos3 when decreasing resolution.

-: subimages = indices-or-names Include/exclude subimages (see Dealing with multi-subimage/multi-part files).
+- :filter= name Filter name.
+The default is blackman-harris when increasing resolution, lanczos3 when decreasing resolution. - :highlightcomp= val If nonzero, does highlight compensation by surrounding the filtered operation with the equivalent of --rangecompress and --rangeexpand, which can reduce visible ringing artifacts when a filter with negative lobes is used on a very high-contrast HDR image. - : subimages= indices-or-names Include/exclude subimages (see Dealing with multi-subimage/multi-part files).